 - Music program director

-Or, earn a graduate degree in areas such as public administration or education.
+Or, earn a graduate degree in areas such as music education, music therapy, performance, music history, ethnomusicology, music composition, music theory, or arts administration.
 Previous graduates have continued their education at many of the top graduate schools in the U.S.